Husson University

 Category: Education

-The Harold Alfond Foundation has provided major grant support to Husson University to support scholarships, the Winkin Sports Complex, and construction of a new building for the rapidly-growing College of Business.
+The Harold Alfond Foundation has provided major grant support to Husson University to support scholarships; the Winkin Sports Complex; construction of Harold Alfond Hall, home of the rapidly-growing College of Business; and to accelerate programming in the new School of Technology and Innovation.

 More information as provided by our partner: